 As a result of our significant product development, customer support, selling and marketing efforts, we have required substantial working capital to fund our operations.
 We have tried to balance our level of development spending with the goal of profitable operations.
-Recently, we have addressed the challenge of rising costs pressures and foreign exchange volatility.
 We have implemented or have initiatives to implement geographic shifts in our operations, optimized real estate usage, reduced exposure to the impact of currency volatility, and additional product development differentiation and cost reductions.

 We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
-We may require additional cash for U.S. operations, which could cause potential repatriation of cash from the \$5.4 million held in our foreign subsidiaries.
+We may require additional cash for U.S. operations, which could cause potential repatriation of cash that is held in our foreign subsidiaries.
 Although we have no current repatriation plans, there may be tax and other impediments to any repatriation actions.
 Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash before that time.
 Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek possible additional financing.